• Skip to primary navigation

 Mike Johnson is a self-taught baker, recipe developer, food photographer and the creator of the baking blog, Mike Bakes NYC.

 His work has been featured in Bake from Scratch magazine, BuzzFeed, feedfeed, Food52, and more.
 He is currently based in New York City.
-This is Mike’s first cookbook.
+Mike is also the author of Simple Small-Batch Baking.

 Even Better Brownies

 Mike begins Even Better Brownies with a short introduction and a few tips and techniques before jumping into the recipes.
-He definitely does provide a bar for every occasion and time of year and each one we tried turned out fantastic.
+He definitely does provide a bar for every occasion and time of year and each one we have tried so far has turned out fantastic.

 The serving sizes range from Small-Batch Brownies to 8×8-inch (20×20-centimeter) and 9×13-inch (22×33-centimeter) pans.